 Thanks to this characteristic synchronization, the various therapeutic effects – anti-inflammatory and anti-edema of the continuous emission and analgesic of the pulsed emission –not only take place at the same time but reciprocally reinforce each other.
 Because of this, MLS therapy is able to guarantee effectiveness and short treatment times when treating numerous osteo-muscular system diseases and when repairing superficial lesions.

-Surgical lasers have become a very important part of Veterinary medicine.
+Surgical lasers have become a very important part of Veterinary medicine in our Animal Hospital.
 The advent of the surgical laser has improved the treatment of many disease states previously treated with a scalpel or electrosurgical unit.
 The laser provides the surgeon with improved hemostasis while significantly reducing the pain and swelling due to its unique properties.
+Cold Laser Therapy is a great choice for laser therapy for dogs or cats.

 Using endoscopic, laparoscopic, and other minimally invasive methods, fiber directed laser energy (Diode and Ho:YAG) has been used to treat diseases of the upper and lower GI tract, including benign polyps, gastric ulcers, and intestinal neoplasia.